GenesisEducationKyiv/software-engineering-school-5-0-dpirohov/README.md

 5. Tests need significant improvement, especially for database queries.
 This can be achieved using a seeded SQLite test database.

-6. Consider implementing interfaces for services, at this point they are skipped on purpose.
+6. Consider implementing interfaces for services, at this point they are skipped on purpose